FabianoEger/tago-documentation/concepts.rst

 Amount of data records
 ======================
-The amount of data stored into each bucket is also showed in the *More* session.
+The amount of data stored into each bucket is also showed in the *More* section.

 Variables
 =========